Order now, get quotes

 (v17.0 and later)

 The WinHex.cfg file contains the settings (options, filters, paths, ...).
-It is created by WinHex/X-Ways Forensics/X-Ways Investigator automatically when run for the first time, and maintained either in the installation directory, or in a user-specific subdirectory like \AppData\Local\X-Ways in the user profile if 1) WinHex.cfg already exists in that directory, 2) the installation directory is located on the C: drive and is write-protected for the user or 3) a file named winhex.user is present in the installation directory.
-If only a generic file WinHex.cfg exists (in the installation directory), not a user-specific one, yet usage of individual configurations is suggested by 2) or 3), the generic file will be used to initialize all users' settings who do not have an individual WinHex.cfg file.
-If no configuration file is found at all, the configuration is initialized with default values that may be language-specific.
-The default language is English.
-To force WinHex/X-Ways Forensics to initialize itself with a different language, create an empty file named winhex.ger, winhex.fr, winhex.esp, winhex.ita, or winhex.por in the installation directory.
-By default, WinHex/X-Ways Forensics/X-Ways Investigator store all data in the directory where the .exe file is located so that the program is fully portable and prevent unnecessary alteration of the system that is examined.
-You can create an empty file named winhex.user to enforce user-specific configurations.
+It is created by WinHex/X-Ways Forensics/X-Ways Investigator automatically when run for the first time, and maintained either a) in the installation directory or b) in a subdirectory of \AppData\Local\X-Ways in the user profile. b) is used as the storage location if 1) WinHex.cfg already exists in that directory, 2) the installation directory is located on the C: drive and is write-protected for the user, or 3) a file named winhex.user or (from v18.7 SR-7) named winhex.user.[username] is present in the installation directory.
+If only a generic file WinHex.cfg exists (in the installation directory), not a user-specific one (in the subdirectory of the user profile), yet usage of a user-specific/individual configurations is indicated by 2) or 3), the generic file will be used to initialize the settings of all those users who do not (yet) have an individual WinHex.cfg file.
+If no configuration file is found at all, the configuration is initialized with default values.

 Configuration File